Helmoes/markdown-notes/C programming.md

 Integer value corresponding to the contents of `str` on success.
 If no conversion can be performed, `0` is returned.
 The name stands for "ASCII to integer".

+## Function declaration
+-> at beginning of source file or in separate header file.

 # Pointers
 To get address of variable use `&`.